sameersbn/docker-gitlab/README.md

 ##### `SSL_SELF_SIGNED`

-Set to `true` when using self signed ssl certificates. `false` by default.
+Set to `true` when using self-signed ssl certificates. `false` by default.

 ##### `SSL_CERTIFICATE_PATH`